keijack/python-simple-http-server/README.md

 ### Minimum code / component requirement setup

-Minimum code to get things started should have at least one controller function, using the route and server modules from simple_http_server
+Minimum code to get things started should have at least one controller function, the route and server modules from simple_http_server

 ```python
 from simple_http_server import route, server